stclib/STC/README.md

 compare function is required to enable sorting and searching (`<` and `==` operators is default and works for integral types only).
 Alternatively, `#define i_opt c_no_cmp` to disable methods using comparison.

-Similarly, if a destructor `i_drop` is defined, either define a `i_valfrom` construct/clone function or `#define i_opt c_no_clone` to disable cloning and emplace methods.
+Similarly, if a destructor `i_valdrop` is defined, either define a `i_valfrom` construct/clone function or `#define i_opt c_no_clone` to disable cloning and emplace methods.
 Unless these requirements are met, compile errors are generated.
 ```c